scolcoin/Token-Scolcoin-SCOL/docs/white-paper.md

 You will be able to exchange your Scolcoin token for Scolcoin Nativo when the first phase 2 years ends

 ## Investment (Liquidity Fund)
-A collective investment fund Scolcoin also called liquidity in the de-centralized exchanges, this block consists of gathering funds from different investors, natural or legal, to leverage the Token Scolcoin asset in the current DELFIs with different pairs, managing to capitalize the project through the holding of 2 years receiving direct rewards to their wallets with Scolcoin Nativo, by mining in proof of stake 10% per year. the resources will be applied directly in the form of liquidity in different pairs.
+A collective investment fund Scolcoin also called liquidity in decentralized exchanges, this block consists of collecting funds from different investors, natural or legal, to leverage the Token Scolcoin asset in the current DELFIs with different pairs, managing to capitalize the project through the 2-year tenure receiving direct rewards to their wallets with Scolcoin Nativo, by mining in proof of stake 10% per year. the resources will be applied directly in the form of liquidity in different pairs.
-Liquidity Providers earn trading and Staking commissions
+Liquidity providers earn trading and participation fees.

 # Trading Liquidity:
 Providing liquidity gives you a reward in the form of trading fees when people use your liquidity pool (your added currency pair)